 The K List

-Conversely, wastes on the K list result from specific industry sectors such as:
+Conversely, wastes on the K list result from industry-specific processes, such as:

 - Pesticide creation